libsabl/record-js/README.md

 - `generated` / `read-only`

   These attributes are derived or set by the external data source.
-At runtime, they can only be set when calling the `init.load()` method of a record the first time.
+At runtime, they can only be set when calling the `init.load()` method of a record.
 Therefore the properties on the record are `readonly`.

 - `write-once`

   These attributes are supplied by a client when first creating a record, but they may never be changed afterwards.
 This is a logical concept that does not exist in any database system but is often important for the correct use of business data.
-Like `read-only` attributes, at runtime they can only be set when calling the `init.load()` method of a record the first time.
+Like `read-only` attributes, at runtime they can only be set when calling the `init.load()` method of a record.
 Therefore the properties on the record are `readonly`.

 - `protected-set` and mutators

-  These attributes may be updated, but for semantic or human reasons the author of the data model wants to cause authors of code which use a record to stop and think before modifying them.
+  These attributes may be updated, but for semantic or human reasons the author of the data model wants to cause authors of code which use a record to stop and think before modifying the values of the applicable property.
+This is the programmatic equipment of a flip-up toggle switch cover.
 Thus the properties are `readonly` to prevent simple assignment, but **mutator** methods are provided in order to update the values.

-  Some mutator methods

   Mutator methods may also be used to maintain correctness between correlated attributes.
 In the example above, it is implied that setting either `quantity` or `price` will also recalculate the `amount` property.

   Mutator methods may contain simple checks on the basic validity of data, but should never include business rules.
 Appropriate validity checks could include ensuring a string is non-empty or not too long for the intended data store field, or ensuring an integer is a known enumeration value.